philc/book-notes/psychology/principles - ray dalio.md

   of principles became like a collection of recipes for decision making."
   * Eventually I could express my decision-making criteria as algorithms to embed in computers.
 * Part I: where I'm coming from
-  * "Over the course of our lives, we make millions and millions of decisions that are essentially bets, some large and some small."
   * You are naturally gifted with intelligence, but decision making abilities (i.e. wisdom) must be acquired through "encounters with reality."